Less than Zero (film): Critical response

 In the Chicago Sun-Times, Roger Ebert gave Less than Zero a four-star review, noting that the "movie knows cocaine inside out and paints a portrait of drug addiction that is all the more harrowing because it takes place in the Beverly Hills fast lane...The movie's three central performances are flawless...[Robert Downey, Jr's] acting here is so real, so subtle and so observant that it's scary...The whole movie looks brilliantly superficial, and so Downey's predicament is all the more poignant: He is surrounded by all of this, he is in it and of it, and yet he cannot have it."

 New York magazine's David Denby wrote, "In many ways, Less than Zero is a cynical, manipulative job.
-Yet, the movie has something great in it, something that could legitimately move teenagers (or anyone else): Robert Downey Jr. as the disintegrating Julian, a performance in which beautiful exuberance gives way horrifying to a sudden, startled sadness."
+Yet, the movie has something great in it, something that could legitimately move teenagers (or anyone else): Robert Downey Jr. as the disintegrating Julian, a performance in which beautiful exuberance gives way horrifyingly to a sudden, startled sadness."

 Upon its initial release, Ellis hated the film.
 While promoting the book Lunar Park he said he has gotten sentimental about it and has "really warmed up to it now.
 I've accepted it."

 He admits that the film bears no resemblance to his novel but that it captured, "a certain youth culture during that decade that no other movie caught," and felt that it was miscast with the exception of Downey and Spader.
 Furthermore, he has said, "I think that movie is gorgeous, and the performances that I thought were shaky seem much better now.
 Like, Jami Gertz seems much better to me now than she did 20 years ago.
 It’s something I can watch."
 In 2008, the film was voted as the 22nd best film set in Los Angeles in the last 25 years by a group of Los Angeles Times writers and editors with two criteria: it "had to communicate some inherent truth about the L.A. experience, and only one film per director was allowed on the list."

+In retrospective reviews, Less Than Zero has been revisited for its raw portrayal of excess and emotional detachment in 1980s youth culture.